top of page

 And this is eternal life: [it means] to know (to perceive, recognize, become acquainted with, and to understand) You, the only true and real God, and [likewise] to know Him, Jesus [as the] Christ (the Anointed One, the Messiah), Whom You have sent.

-When it comes to which 'flavour' of Christianity I belong, I don’t feel I can just relate to any one particular group.
-I just want to be in the Church which Jesus is building.
-My local church is clearly evangelical with moderate charismatic influences, but for me to be personally marked within a Christian brand just isn’t enough.
+When it comes to which 'flavour' of Christianity I belong, I don’t feel I just relate to one particular group.
+I basically want to be in the Church which Jesus is building and to support those who have put their trust in Him.
+My local church is clearly evangelical with some moderate charismatic influences, but for me to be personally marked within a Christian brand isn’t enough.
 I aspire to grow in the knowledge of truth regardless of which denominational marker that crosses; indeed, Jesus IS the Truth!
-In simplest terms I’d describe myself as a follower of Christ and it's Him I want to follow.
-My aim in life is to embrace the priceless privilege of knowing Christ Jesus my Lord and to progressively become more deeply and intimately acquainted with Him (Philippians 3:8 AMPC).
+In simplest terms I’d describe myself as a follower of Christ and it's Him I want to know.

-My wife and I serve to help others make the most of that priceless privilege.
+I serve to help others make the most of that priceless privilege.

 *Priceless: adjective;